 Welcome to the East Coast Greenway in South Carolina

-In South Carolina, the ECG route stays near the coast through the state’s low country, bringing travelers through Myrtle Beach, Georgetown, Charleston, and Beaufort, to the Georgia border.
+In South Carolina, the East Coast Greenway stays near the coast through the state’s low country, bringing travelers through Myrtle Beach, Georgetown, Charleston, and Beaufort, to the Georgia border.
 Completed trails furthest north include the Barefoot Resort section of the North Myrtle Beach Trail, the Harrelson Boulevard Trail, and Grissom Parkway Trails in Myrtle Beach.
 Continuing south, three segments of the Waccamaw Neck Bikeway are coming together to offer safe travel through Georgetown County.
 The route continues on road to Mount Pleasant, where a separated bike/ped path on the Ravenel Bridge leads travelers to Charleston’s West Ashley Greenway.

 To learn more about the trail progress and activities in South Carolina, visit the SC Committee page.